ClojureBridge/community-docs/docs/getting-started/helloworld.md

 author: yokolet
 ---

-This is always the first tiny baby step to learn programing language.
+This is always the first tiny baby step when learning a programming language.
 Let's try "Hello, World!" in Clojure.

 #### On repl